hkotek/hkotek.com/research.md

 This work focuses on the syntax, semantics, and processing behavior of *most* in subject position.
 We argue that *most* is ambiguous between a *proportional* reading, which can be paraphrased as 'more than half,' and a *superlative* reading, which is usually associated with the determiner *the most*.
 Evidence comes from an array of experiments and from judgment data.

 2015
 : Kotek, Hadas, Yasutada Sudo, and Martin Hackl. [**Experimental investigations of ambiguity: The case of *most***](http://semanticsarchive.net/Archive/TliOGUyM/most-final.pdf). *Natural Language Semantics* 23(2): 119-156.
-DOI: 10.1007/s11050-015-9113-0.

 2012
 : Kotek, Hadas, Yasutada Sudo, and Martin Hackl. ***Many* readings of *Most*** ([handout](Kotek%20-%20Many%20readings%20of%20most.pdf)). *Presentation at Chicago Linguistic Society (CLS) 48*.

 2011
 : Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl. [***Most* Meanings are Superlative**](Most%20meanings%20are%20superlative.pdf). *Syntax and Semantics* 37: Experiments at the Interfaces, ed.
 Jeff Runner, 101-145.
-ISBN: 978-1-78052-374-3.
+Bingley, UK: Emerald Publications.

 2011
 : Kotek, Hadas, Yasutada Sudo, Edwin Howard, and Martin Hackl. [**Three Readings of *Most***](Three%20readings%20of%20most-final.pdf). *Proceedings of Semantics and Linguistic Theory (SALT) 21*, eds.
 Ashton, Neil, Anca Chereches and David Lutz, 353-372.